transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}

 Yes.
 The Raft ordering service nodes are configured to use TLS communication.
 TLS is embedded in the trust model of Hyperledger Fabric.
 By default, server-side TLS is enabled for all communications using TLS certificates.
 TLS is used to encrypt the communication between your nodes and as well as between your nodes and your applications.
 TLS prevents man-in-the-middle and session hijacking attacks.
 All {{site.data.keyword.blockchainfull_notm}} Platform components use TLS to communicate with each other.

-## What types of off-chain databases are supported with the {{site.data.keyword.blockchainfull_notm}} Platform?
-{: #ibp-v2-faq-offchain-db}
-{: faq}

-As a best practice it is recommended that you do not query the entire blockchain ledger for the purpose of aggregation or reporting.
-If you want to build a dashboard or collect large amounts of data as part of your application, you can query an off chain database that replicates the data from your blockchain network.
-This allows you to understand the data on the blockchain without degrading the performance of your network or disrupting transactions.

-You can use block or chaincode events from your application to write transaction data to an off-chain database or analytics engine.
-For each block received, the block listener application would iterate through the block transactions and build a data store by using the key/value writes from each valid transaction's read-write set.
-The [Peer channel-based event services](https://hyperledger-fabric.readthedocs.io/en/release-1.4/peer_event_services.html#peer-channel-based-event-services) provide replayable events to ensure the integrity of downstream data stores.
-For an example of how you can use an event listener to write data to an external database, see the [Off chain data sample](https://github.com/hyperledger/fabric-samples/tree/release-1.4/off_chain_data) in the Fabric samples.

-Blockchain solutions can use any RDBMS or NoSQL DB such as IBM Cloudant for offchain data storage.
-Hyplerledger Fabric does not govern, interact with, or manage off-chain databases.
-In most cases, the off-chain database is used for reference data and non-transactional data. {{site.data.keyword.IBM_notm}} has successfully built blockchain products and solution accelerators with Hyperledger Fabric and NoSQL databases such as OrientDB.
-Additionally, {{site.data.keyword.IBM_notm}} offers an add-on solution, [Blockchain Document Store](/docs/blockchain-document-store?topic=blockchain-document-store-service-overview)(BDS), to coordinate document flow in a blockchain solution, both for on-chain and off-chain document storage.

 ## How does pricing work on the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}?